GreenFlag31/dropdown-library/README.md

 # Description

 ngx-modal-ease is a versatile Angular library providing a simple, performant, and accessible dropdown.
-This library supports single or multiple items selection, translation, a searchbar, build-in and customs animations, and many other options.
+This library supports single or multiple items selection, translation, keyboard navigation, and many other options.

 Support Angular version starts at v17.